-The Chase Ink Cash also earns 2X on restaurants and yup, gas stations, so if you don’t want the extra steps, you can still save when you grab snacks and eat on the road.
+The Ink Business Cash® Credit Card also earns 2X on restaurants and gas stations on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year, so if you don’t want the extra steps, you can still save when you grab snacks and eat on the road.

 While you’re at it, check out GasBuddy.
 It shows you gas prices, maps, and charts.
 Plus there’s a trip cost calculator so you know how much you’ll spend on your trip.
 An excellent and helpful budgeting tool (also available as an app). 👍